Poland and Germany: 50 years since Willy Brandt's historic gesture | DW | 06.12.2020

 That, at least, was the mood on both sides of the border until relatively recently.
 But after six years with the ultra-nationalist Law and Justice Party (PiS) in power in Warsaw, many people now tend to see both the Polish-German partnership and Brandt's genuflection in a very different light.

-It is words like mistrust, alienation, or paralysis that feature in many current headlines when it comes to Polish relations with Berlin.
-All too often, it seems, the shadows of the past are again gathering.
+Words like mistrust, alienation, or paralysis feature in many current headlines when it comes to Polish relations with Berlin.
+All too often, it seems the shadows of the past are again gathering.
 The latest bone of bitter contention is a planned memorial center in Berlin for German crimes against Poland during World War II.

 Polish President Andrzej Duda is supported by the nationalist PiS and has been very critical of Germany

-Of the estimated six million Polish citizens who were killed during World War II, three million were Jews.
-A total of six million Jews were killed in the Holocaust.
+Of the estimated 6 million Polish citizens who were killed during World War II, 3 million were Jews.
+A total of 6 million Jews were killed in the Holocaust.

+"The Germans only want to give the impression that they are willing to apologize.
+But it all comes to nothing," says PiS politician Mularczyk.

 In a statement to DW, the Polish Foreign Ministry was more diplomatic: With Willy Brandt's spontaneous gesture in 1970 Germany accepted its responsibility for the war crimes it committed in Poland.
 But "if we want to remember such gestures today, we should also talk about concrete steps for reparation, which is necessary on the path towards real reconciliation," the statement from Warsaw reads.

 In Germany, there is a two-euro coin to commemorate the genuflection.
-There is a commemorative postage stamp, conferences and speeches will be held.
-And the anniversary will encourage historians like Ruchniewicz to discuss the achievements, or not, that the Treaty of Warsaw brought with it.
+There is also a commemorative postage stamp, and conferences and speeches will be held.
+The anniversary will also encourage historians like Ruchniewicz to discuss the achievements, or shortfalls, that the Treaty of Warsaw brought with it.

 This article was translated from German.